Nardacyon/Employee-Management-System/README.md

       npm install inquirer

   ## Usage:
-  To use the app
-    1. Run your mySQL server
-    2. Install the dependencies listed in the package.json
-    3. Run the app with
+  To use the app make sure your MySQL server is running, install dependencies as stated above.
+Then run the app using the cmd:

       node index.js

   ## Contributing: